tbird20d/red-green/README.md

 quickstart
 ==========
-To start a new game, you can just and access the cgi script (rg.cgi) and click 'reset', then click 'really reset!!'
+To start a new game, you can just access the cgi script (rg.cgi) and click 'reset', then click 'really reset!!'

 See "how to test" below, for different methods of running